kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 some hero classes and features grant skills. those skills may have been picked in another choice nod earlier. if there is such an occurence the logic should accomudate.

 on my phone some elements do not update on time

+the hero class skill and ther features bonuses do not save or grant their bonuses
 ### unnecessary changes

 add a gold/silver/copper to the wealth stat and make it have both.